PhD Fellowships for Women Scientists from Science and Technology Lagging Countries

 Please note that as from 2017, the OWSD PhD Fellowships applications will be collected through an online system only.

-Please find here below all the information you need to prepare your application.
-Please read it carefully and make sure you prepare all the documents you will have to upload when the application system is online.
+Please read through carefully and make sure you prepare all the documents you will be required to upload in order to complete this online application procedure.

 The official language for the application is English.